-Treatment for Jennifer’s Crohn’s disease leads to an ulcer
+Treatment for Jennifer’s Crohn’s disease leads to a skin ulcer

 I’ve had Crohn’s disease since I was 10 years old.
 Five years ago, I had my colon removed and surgery to construct a permanent ileostomy.